Get your students ready for the AP® Spanish Literature course & exam!

 - Unwinding with movie nights, tapas nights, and afternoon free time for hanging out with friends, exploring the city, or taking a siesta!

-- Enjoying the outdoors together on a kayak trip down a scenic river, a bike ride through a beautiful park, and sports games with Spanish high school students.
+- Enjoying the outdoors together on a kayak trip down a scenic river, a bike ride through a beautiful park, and sports games with other students in the Pre-AP® Spanish Lit

 Broadening Their Horizons: Weekend Excursions